mstrieleman/Image-Search/README.md

 # Image-Search
-A web application for millennials & youngsters who want to browse images relevant to their interests and/or location.
+A web application for millennials & youngsters who want to browse images on Flickr relevant to their interests and/or location.